 By giving trees, you will be helping to ensure a beautiful and healthy place to live and work long into the future.
 Trees clean our air and water, protect our streams, prevent soil erosion, lower city temperatures, and boost property values.
 When you give the gift of trees, you're not just saying thank you; you're helping to plant our future.
 To learn more or to give a gift, visit Reforest Fairfax.

 Fresh strawberries.
 Heirloom tomatoes.
 Summer squash.
 Artisan cheese.
 Garden-fresh herbs.
 Flower bouquets.
 Rainbows of fruits and vegetables, tables of pies, breads, rolls, stacks of eggs, jars of honey, bottles of milk, and an assortment of local beef, chicken, and pork.

-Fairfax County farmers markets will be in full swing again soon, starting in early May and wrapping up in November.
+Fairfax County farmers markets start in early May and wrap up in November.
 With twelve locations across the county, residents can find fresh, local food just a short walk, bike ride, or carpool from their front doors.

 Green thumbs can buy plants at the beginning of the season, and during most markets Master Gardeners will be on hand to inspect plant or insect samples for pest identification and disease diagnosis.
 Visitors to farmers markets support sustainable agriculture and local food.
 Since each vendor must produce within 125 miles of Fairfax County, customers can be sure that their produce and baked goods are as fresh—and delicious—as possible!

 For more information and for a complete schedule, see: Farmers Markets, Fairfax County Park Authority